 When drying your hydrangea blossoms, the secret is timing!
 Don’t cut them at the height of the season when they are in full bloom.
 If they have too much moisture at the time of pruning, they wilt instead of drying.

-Instead, wait until they start to turn color, signaling they are toward the end of the season.
+Instead, wait until they start to turn color, signaling they are toward the end of the season (August – October depending on the variety and your location).
 You’ll also notice that the texture changes from soft and fresh to a more paper-like feel.
 For me, this is usually late summer, around the end of August or early fall, at the beginning of September.

 Really, finding the right time is similar to Goldilocks – not too soon, not too late, just right!